DominikLindorfer/SYCL-Experiments/README.md

 ./PrefixSum.exe
 ```

-The output of `hello_world.cpp` will indicate which device the code is running on (CPU or GPU), along with a "Hello, World!" message:
+The output e.g. of `hello_world.cpp` will indicate which device the code is running on (CPU or GPU), along with a "Hello, World!" message:

 ```
 Running on 13th Gen Intel(R) Core(TM) i5-13600K